The Artificial & Natural Sweeteners Health & Safety Rankings – Which are Worst, Which are Best?

 Because Stevia is hundreds of times sweeter than sugar, most people found the fluffy white powder difficult to work with, so Body Ecology introduced the first higher quality Reb-A liquid concentrate.
 This more convenient form of stevia is great for sweetening beverages, probiotic drinks and breakfast dishes …but the powder or the liquid aren’t really that acceptable for baking.

 Determined to find a solution and after much research and experimentation, Donna was the first one to bring the sugar alcohol, Lakanto, to the US and market it as a new natural sweetener that is an all-around star for health and sweetness, including in baking.
 Made from the naturally sweet luo han guo fruit (monk fruit), calorie-free Lakanto looks like sugar, tastes like sugar, and bakes like sugar — without sugar’s dangers.
 There are so many ways that Stevia and Lakanto can be used – so make sure to tag us (@bodyecologyofficial) if you make your own creation that works well!

 Even though Stevia and Lakanto are two of the best natural sweeteners, here at Body Ecology, we always like to note that most everything has a front and a back to it.
 Stevia and Lakanto have some great benefits for many people.
 Try not to use them in large amounts though – it’s not a good practice in general, especially if you have hormonal imbalances and infertility.
 Also, if you have hypoglycemia or are sensitive to oxalates, use in moderation (typically a couple drops causes no issues for people).

 - Heat resistance makes it excellent for baking

 - Can be used anywhere in place of sugar

 - Comes in granulated, cubed, and syrup forms

-Stevia and Lakanto will have great appeal if you:
+Stevia and Lakanto may have great appeal if you:

 - Want to lose weight